There are so many things to do in Yellowstone, that it may well be the perfect place to travel with children.

-We’ll also have to take day packs, which will be needed to carry sunglasses, a camera and powerbank, wallet and travel documents (I know we’ll both need travel insurance), and whatever we need for the day while we visit Yellowstone.
+We’ll also have to take day packs, which will be needed to carry sunglasses, a camera and powerbank, wallet and travel documents (I know we’ll both need travel insurance.
+By the way, you can get it here), and whatever we need for the day while we visit Yellowstone.

 What apparently we won’t need, as it will be kindly provided by Austin Adventures, is mosquito repellent, sun block (one of the most important things to do in Yellowstone is wearing sun block!), water bottles and snacks for the day.